finlayslorach/finlayslorach.github.io/_posts/2022-11-07-natural_product_biosynthesis_pks_part1.md

 ### Introduction

-There are upwards of 10^5 natural products that can be synthesised from simple building blocks [1].
+There are upwards of 10^5 natural products, the majority of which are synthesised from simple building blocks [1].
 These precursors are often compounds with a low diversity of atoms (mostly C, H and O) which can assemble into complex molecules through simple biosythetic routes.
-The complexity can arise through the simple repetition of these reactions.
-Although simple, these reactions are often challenging to synthetically perform because of their slow kinetics under standard laboratory conditions.
+Despite appearing 'simple', these reactions are often challenging to synthetically perform because of their slow kinetics under standard laboratory conditions.
 Not only do biological enzymes funnel precursors down a shute of otherwise thermodynamically impossible reaction routes - such as hydride transfers and intramolecular cyclisations - they also exhibit exquisite stereoselectivity.
-Although simple, this perfectly executed catalysis is essential when the number of reaction steps becomes large - as is the case for more complex biological compounds.
+Such perfectly executed catalysis is essential when the number of reaction steps becomes large - as is the case for larger and complex biological compounds.
 An understanding of these biological mechanisms is thus important from a syntehtic chemisry perspective and for exploiting biological pathways to generate novel natural products.

 This post will describe polyketide synthases (PKSs).
 These are large megasynthases (>1.1 MDa), majorily found in fungi, that are arranged in  modular assembly lines.
-Each module ascribes a new building block to be joined onto the growing compound and is modular in that different enzymes can be inserted into the assembly line to further decorate the compound with greater functionality e.g hydroxyl, methoxymethyl and glycosylation groups.
-I hope that there is a general theme of the emergence of complexity through simple repetition.
+Each module defines a new building block to be joined onto the growing compound and is modular in that different enzymes can be inserted into the assembly line to further decorate the compound with greater functionality e.g hydroxyl, methoxymethyl and glycosylation groups.
+Throughout this post I attempt to mantain a theme of the emergence of complexity through simple and repetitive mechanisms.

 ### General biological mechanisms